Philosophy of evolution: Applications in other domains

 Philosophy of evolution intersects with other domains, including ethics, aesthetics and the arts, and political philosophy.

 Evolutionary ethics

 Evolutionary ethics examines the implications of evolutionary biology for ethical theories.
 Evolutionary philosopher Michael Bradie has made significant contributions to this field.

 David Sloan Wilson's (2019) nonfiction book This View of Life and his satirical novel Atlas Hugged (2021) both examine evolutionary ethics, exploring prosocial behavior (altruism) versus selfish behavior.

 Evolutionary aesthetics and the arts

 Evolutionary aesthetics is the study of art from a biological point of view.
-Science, arts and humanities scholars on evolutionary aesthetics include Edward O. Wilson, Dennis Dutton, Joseph Carroll, Brian Boyd, Steven Pinker, Jonathan Gottschall, Ellen Dissanayake, and various biocultural anthropologists.
+Science, arts and humanities scholars on evolutionary aesthetics include Edward O. Wilson, Denis Dutton, Joseph Carroll, Brian Boyd, Steven Pinker, Jonathan Gottschall, and Ellen Dissanayake.

 Psychologist Mihaly Csikszentmihalyi's evolutionary sociocultural systems model of creativity is an explicitly Darwinian evolutionary model of the variation, selection, and transmission of creative (new, useful, and surprising) units of culture, in all domains in culture.